ericmjl/ensure-cuda/README.md

 # ensure-cuda

-A small utility to ensure that one's `LD_LIBRARY_PATH` is set correctly at runtime.
+A small utility to ensure that one's `LD_LIBRARY_PATH` is set correctly at runtime when using cuda + conda environments.

 Made with ❤️ by Eric J. Ma (@ericmjl).